aaronNGi/jj/README.md

 `jjc(1)` uses the following message type indicators:

-* `*` - This is you.
-You are the author of this message.
+* `*` - This is us, we are the author of this message.
-* `!` - Important information in server.log or your nick is mentioned in this message.
+* `!` - Important information in server.log or our nick is mentioned in this message.
 * `n` - This message is a notice.
 * `:<status>:` - A channel message send only to users with a certain status in that channel (@%+ etc).
 * `c` - A CTCP message.